Embracing National Safety Month

 Preparation is significant in decreasing the risks of injuries and illnesses and makes a real difference.

-- The American Society of Safety Engineers has said that workplace injuries can be reduced by 50% with the implementation of a safety program.
+- The American Society of Safety Engineers has said that workplace injuries can be reduced by 50% with the implementation of a safety program

-- Per OSHA, injury and illness costs can be reduced by 20-40% with a safety and health program.
+- Per OSHA, injury and illness costs can be reduced by 20-40% with a safety and health program

-- The Community Against Preventable Injuries in Canada states that 95% of accidents are predictable and preventable.
+- The Community Against Preventable Injuries in Canada states that 95% of accidents are predictable and preventable

-- Each year, preventable injuries cost about $16 billion annually per The Community Against Preventable Injuries.
+- Each year, preventable injuries cost about $16 billion annually per The Community Against Preventable Injuries

-- In Canada, there were nearly 250,000 lost-time claims during 2014-2016.
+- In Canada, there were nearly 250,000 lost-time claims during 2014-2016

-- In the U.S., there were 2,857,200 cases of nonfatal injuries and illnesses during 2016.
+- In the U.S., there were 2,857,200 cases of nonfatal injuries and illnesses during 2016

-Slips, Trips, and the Like
+Slips, Trips, and Falls at Work

 Some of the most common workplace accidents in the U.S. and Canada include slip-and-falls, reaction injuries (slips and trips without falling), and contact injuries (with objects, equipment, or walking into something).
 The average slip-and-fall accident can cost upwards of $20,000 and result in several days away from work.
-About 65% of falls occur on same-level surfaces, so proper matting to keep floors dry, and housekeeping to clean spills and remove clutter will go far in preventing these mishaps.
+About 65% of falls occur on same-level surfaces, so proper floor safety matting to keep floors dry, and housekeeping to clean spills and remove clutter will go far in preventing these mishaps.

 Being Smart with Sharps

 Some industries, like healthcare, need sharps disposal containers.
 However, all other businesses with employees who use sharps to treat medical conditions should also consider providing disposal.
 Many people use sharps (needles, lancets, syringes, or scalpels) to treat medical conditions like diabetes, migraines, cancer, and allergies.
 Improper disposal of used sharps in could lead to accidental exposure and needlestick accidents.
-Purchasing a sharps unit with Citron Hygiene ensures a safe, compliant disposal and comes with regular maintenance, so containers never become too full.
+Purchasing a sharps unit and using our sharps disposal service with Citron Hygiene ensures safe, compliant disposal and comes with regular maintenance, so containers never become too full.

 Illnesses are considered a safety issue for businesses as they can affect a large number of people quickly, and cause great disruption in productivity and become costly to manage.
 Pandemics are a large-scale, worst-case scenario version of an outbreak in the workplace.
-They are defined as “unpredictable, but recurring events that can cause severe social, economic, and political stress” per the World Health Organization.
+They are defined as “unpredictable, but recurring events that can cause severe social, economic, and political stress” by the World Health Organization.
 Absentee rates can be as high as 30% during peak pandemic periods, but having a plan and supplies in place could lessen this.